WormBase/db-migration/docs/user/db-migration-procedure.rst

    Dump `.ace` files from the current :term:`ACeDB` data release, create a new :term:`Datomic` database and converts all .ace files into EDN format:

+   .. attention:: The following command will take approximately 5-8 hours

    .. code-block:: bash

       wb-db-run setup